How About Your Gut Feeling?Do you trust your experiences?

 We possess the capacity to feel, and thereby the ability to know things without consciously reasoning.
 The gut feeling is real, and we use it all the time.
 A gut feeling arises when your brain makes an instant connection between what’s happening in the present and a similar circumstance from your past.

 There is no such thing as a purely logical decision.
 The brain uses a combination of logic and emotion when making decisions of any kind.
 That specific emotion, innate to us as humans, is called intuition.
 Intuition is about how quickly you can tap into your subconscious mind where you archive all types of information that you don’t remember on a conscious level.
+This intuitive system is more hardwired into the human species than commonly understood.
+It is the automatic, mindless thought process that doesn’t require analysis or deep thinking.

 Is it magic?